haghshenas/PhISCS/README.md

 cellC             x        x        x        ...      x
 ```
 Where _x_ is in {0, 1, 2}.
 More specifically:
 * The first line is the header line.
-First string is an arbitrary string and next _M_ strings are the names of mutations.
+First string in upper left corner must be **cellID/mutID** and next _M_ strings are the names of mutations.
 * Each of the next _C_ lines contains mutation information for a single cell.
 The first string is cell name and next _M_ integers show if a mutation is observed (1) or not (0).
 The value 2 means the information is not available (missing).

 ### Output